 Online services (SaaS platforms) have adopted this model today.
 They automatically bill your credit card until you cancel.
 It’s an effortless transaction.
 You have asked them to do what they want you to do (buy their service every month).

 Dropbox synchronizes files without any deliberate action.
-Fitbit devices track activity without any cooperation.
+Fitbit devices track activity without any manual input.
 Sanebox filters mail as soon as it hits your inbox.
 These products fade into the background.
 They don’t ask you to do anything special.
 They work on your behalf.

 Great products revolve around the user—they don’t demand that the user revolve around them.
 They blend into life.
 They add value without any effort.